 Endurance formerly held a 35.5% interest in the Pardo joint venture (the "Pardo JV") which owned the 33 square km Pardo JV Property, located 65 km northeast of Sudbury, in east-central Ontario.
-The other 64.5% JV interest was held by a whollyowned subsidiary of Inventus Mining Corp. (formerly Ginguro Exploration Inc. ("Inventus")).
+The other 64.5% JV interest was held by a wholly-owned subsidiary of Inventus Mining Corp. (formerly Ginguro Exploration Inc. ("Inventus")).

-In November 2016, Inventus acquired the Company's 35.5% Pardo JV interest for \$75,000 in cash and 25.5 million shares of Inventus.
+In 2016, Inventus acquired the Company's 35.5% Pardo JV interest for \$75,000 in cash and 25.5 million shares of Inventus.
 As part of the sale transaction, the Company has the right to maintain its then percentage shareholding in any future Inventus financings and to appoint a representative to the board of directors of Inventus for as long as the Company's shareholding exceeds 10%.
-The Company currently owns 23.35% of Inventus which owns both the former Pardo JV property and a large contiguous property position over the regional extensions of the target gold horizon.
+The Company currently owns 25 million or 23.35% of Inventus.
+Inventus is the 100% owner of both the former Pardo JV property and a large contiguous property position over the regional extensions of the target gold horizon.
+In May 2018, Inventus announced the staking of a land position hosting exploration potential for nickel.